mckennapsean/dissertation/chapters/timeline.md

 # Timeline of Proposed Work {#sec:timeline}

-Please see [@fig:timeline-prior] for an overview of work that has already been completed.
+Please see {*@fig:timeline-prior} for an overview of work that has already been completed.
 For this timeline, each of the rows corresponds to a different project and paper.
 A breakdown of each paper follows: